No Hills Cycling Adventure!

 Day 7 - 48 km - to St Caradec - almost all cycle-path

 The old narrow gauge railway cuts through the rolling hills of the heart of Brittany and through the town of Loudeac with it's magnificent walled town centre and range of shops and restaurants.
 Well worth taking time to explore...
+A few small hills greet you for the last 5 km or so as the path criss crosses the new road, but you're soon back on track.
 Then on through the fields and woods to a B&B in the heart of a farm.

 Day 8 - 28 km - All cycle-path